patrickswijgman/wizard.nvim/README.md

   ----------------------------

   -- You can omit this option if you use e.g. Mason to download and setup your LSP.
+  -- However you can still enable and configure LSPs here if you only use Mason -- to download the language servers.

   -- If you use `nvim-lspconfig` you can find LSPs here https://github.com/neovim/nvim-lspconfig/tree/master/lsp